 Graduates with the Bachelor of Arts in Communication will complete a total of 120 semester hours, including the Associate in Arts degree.
-The degree requires two semesters of a foreign language, one semester of elementary statistics, three credits of physical education, and passing all components of the CAAP examination.
+The degree requires two semesters of a foreign language, three credits of physical education, and passing all components of the CAAP examination.
 The Communication degree also requires a minor from those offered by the College.
 Graduates will complete at least 50 hours at the 3000 and 4000 level.

-Communication Core: Majors must complete all of the following (30 hours)
+Communication Core: Majors must complete all of the following (27 hours)

-- COM 2000 Introduction to Communication
+COM 2000 Introduction to Communication

-- GEB 3213 Communication in Business

-- MMC 3602 Mass Communication and Society
+MMC 3602 Mass Communication and Society

-- ORI 3130 Oral Interpretation

-- SPC 1608 Public Speaking
+SPC 1608 Public Speaking

-- SPC 2050 Voice and Diction
+SPC 2050 Voice and Diction

-- SPC 3212 Communication Theory
+SPC 3212 Communication Theory

-- SPC 3301 Interpersonal Communication
+SPC 3301 Interpersonal Communication

-- SPC 3513 Argumentation and Debate

-- SPC 3602 Advanced Public Speaking
+SPC 3602 Advanced Public Speaking

+COM 3945 Communication Internship

+SPC 4958 Senior Seminar in Communication (Capstone)

-Communication Major Requirements: Majors must complete all of the following (18 hours)
+Communication Electives: Majors must complete 21 hours of the following upper-level courses: